-The location would have provided the necessary impact; in terms of scale the temple is unimpressive, enclosed by the remains of Aghurmi which, like Siwa Shali, has crumbled over time.
-The village was finally abandoned in the early twentieth century, after prolonged rainfall had caused the mud-mortared structures, built from broken bits of ancient temple, to collapse.
+The location would have provided the necessary impact; in terms of scale, the temple is unimpressive, enclosed by the remains of Aghurmi which, like Siwa Shali, has crumbled over time.
+The village was finally abandoned in the early twentieth century, after prolonged rainfall had caused the mud-mortared structures, built from broken bits of the ancient temple, to collapse.

 The floor plan of the temple reveals a hidden passage and a chamber in which it would have been possible for a priest to conceal himself in order to simulate the voice of the oracle.
 Whatever was said to Alexander here, he took it with him to his grave eight years later.

-The fortress towers above the center of Siwa town, around its base the bustling town square and market with its grocers, butchers, eateries and coffee shops; also a busy trade in handicrafts, a mobile telecom outlet, a flashy furniture showroom.
+The fortress towers above the center of Siwa town, around its base the bustling town square and market with its grocers, butchers, eateries, and coffee shops; also a busy trade in handicrafts, a mobile telecom outlet, a flashy furniture showroom.

 In the evenings particularly the square is a delight.
-Smoke and the aroma of barbecued meat season the air as does the scent of dark arab coffee, the sheesha, donkey dung, dates and diesel from the pickups and scooters that keep us on our toes.
+Smoke and the aroma of barbecued meat season the air as does the scent of dark Arab coffee, the sheesha, donkey dung, dates, and diesel from the pickups and scooters that keep us on our toes.

 It is here that the distinction between Siwan culture and that of Cairo and the Nile Valley is at its most striking.
-Vendors leave the visitor to his own devices and haggling, if it happens at all, is a laid-back, almost reluctant affair; just as I feel acclimatised to the high octane negotiations so essential in Cairo I find myself here, berating some perfectly amiable Siwan who hadn’t the slightest intention of discussing the price of the thing.
+Vendors leave the visitor to his own devices and haggling, if it happens at all, is a laid-back, almost reluctant affair; just as I feel acclimatized to the high octane negotiations so essential in Cairo I find myself here, berating some perfectly amiable Siwan who hadn’t the slightest intention of discussing the price of the thing

 This morning we enter the Shali through al-Bab Inshal, its original gate, passing the Gama Atiq, an ancient mosque that is still used for prayer.